jvo203/fits_web_ql/README.md

 # How to run on the server (only at the Japanese Virtual Observatory)
 cd into the fits_web_ql directory and execute

-cargo run --features 'server vpx' --release
+cargo run --features 'server vp9' --release

 or if you need to specify an alternative HTTP port

-cargo run --features 'server vpx' --release -- --port 8000
+cargo run --features 'server vp9' --release -- --port 8000

 # switching between VP9 and HEVC streaming video during development

-cargo run --features 'server vpx' --release
+cargo run --features 'server vp9' --release

 cargo run --features 'server hevc' --release